 This article has TWO sections.
-The second section is a different way of talking about some of the same things, but with extra details...AND...a simpler! way of explaining how it all works!!
+Section 2 has a different description method about some of the same things, but with extra details...AND...a simpler way of explaining how it all works!!

-This article originally came about because of someone asking about potential problems with the left-hand switch of BMW Airhead motorcycles, if using higher powered headlight bulbs.
+This article originally came about because someone asked about potential problems with the left-hand switch of BMW Airhead motorcycles, if using higher powered headlight bulbs.
 He did not understand why the existing stock headlight relay did not automatically take care of the wear and tear on the switchgear.
 The reason is that the stock headlight relay does not do what many think it does.
-This question has come up many times.
-But, there is a LOT MORE to just that question and answer.....:
+Variances of this question have come up many times, often on the Airheads LIST, but also on various lists and forums for other BMW models.
+There is a LOT to the questions and answers.
+This article will explain it all.

-FIRST....using additional relays to control higher powered headlamps is a must; although some have gotten away with it for years, but note that the left switch assembly is NOT CHEAP.
-It is NOT designed to handle higher powered headlamps.
-Using relays will reduce the wear and tear on the left switchgear EVEN WITH the STOCK headlight; and may increase light output some too!
+FIRST....using additional relays to control higher powered (than stock) headlamps is a must; although some have gotten away with it for years.
+Note that the left bars switch assembly is NOT CHEAP.
+It is NOT designed to handle higher-powered headlamps.
+Using relays will reduce the wear and tear on the left switchgear EVEN WITH the STOCK headlight; and may increase light output some.

 Sources for relays are any autoparts store.
-HOWEVER, www.EasternBeaver.com sells complete plug and play kits for your motorcycle, and they even have a version like that WITH a modulator if you wanted that too.
+HOWEVER, www.EasternBeaver.com sells complete plug and play kits for your motorcycle, and they even have a version like WITH a modulator if you wanted that.

 Relays: Versatile relays that can work fine for most functions in your motorcycle, such as switching lamps, running horns, etc., is the Bosch (now Tyco) 330-073, rated at 30/40 amperes and 12 volts, SPDT, 5 pin, with tab for screw (tab area can be removed); or the Blazer DF005 or DF005W which also has a tab/screw mounting.